christinarusu/CS-162-Chess-Game/README.md

-# Portfolio Projects from OSU Post-Bacc CS Program
+# Portfolio Project for CS 162 - Chess Game
-This repository is the home of all of the portfolio projects throughout my journey in the OSU Computer Science program.
+This repository contains my CS 162 portfolio project which contains Python code for a Fog of War Chess Game.